laginha/yard/docs/working_with_fields/field_types.md

 # List of types

 Choosing the *field type* is not only a matter of semantics.
-It influences the *JSON* response structure, as well as
+It influences the *JSON* response structure, as well as, the number of queries to the database.

 ### Integer